 All students, faculty, and staff will report to a Screening Tent prior to entering the campus.
-The Screening Tents will be staffed during normal school hours to accommodate arriving students, faculty, and staff.
-(Screening Tent locations are marked in GREEN on the campus map which can be found at the end of this packet.)
+The Screening Locations will be staffed during normal school hours to accommodate arriving students, faculty, and staff.
+(Screening Locations are marked in GREEN on the campus map which can be found at the end of this packet.)

-The screening and check-in procedure, including the Healthy Return survey MUST be completed EVERY TIME you are going to enter the campus.
+The screening and check-in procedure, including the VCCCD phone app COVID-19 screening procedure MUST be completed DAILY if you are going to enter the campus.

-SCREENING TENT LOCATIONS AT MOORPARK COLLEGE:
+SCREENING LOCATIONS:

-- LOT PA SCREENING TENT is located at the campus entrance near the Performing Arts Building. - LOT M SCREENING TENT is located at the campus entrance next to the Music Building. - LOT F/G SCREENING TENT is located at the Academic Center walk-way adjacent to the Campus Center. - FM&O SCREENING TENT is located at the southwest side of the campus from Collins Drive.
-(At this time, this location is NOT open to student and faculty screening.)
+- 1. LOT PA SCREENING LOCATION is located at the campus entrance near the Performing Arts Building. - 2.
+LOT F/G SCREENING LOCATION is located at the Academic Center building entrance. - 3.
+EATM SCREENING LOCATION is located next to the EATM administration building. - 4.
+FM&O SCREENING LOCATION is located at the southwest side of the campus from Collins Drive.

-SCREENING TENT PROCEDURE:
+SCREENING PROCEDURE:

-- Students, faculty, and staff must line up to be screened as directed by the Screeners and in consideration of social distancing guidelines. - Be prepared to have your temperature taken with a "No Touch" thermometer. - Once your temperature is taken, record your temperature in the appropriate location in your Healthy Return screening phone app. - A Screener will then place a wristband on your wrist and allow you to proceed onto campus OR you may be directed to a waiting location near the Check-In tent to be given further instructions. - If you are denied entry at any time, please DO NOT confront or challenge the Screener.
+- Students, faculty, and staff must line up to be screened as directed by the Screeners and in consideration of social distancing guidelines. - Be prepared to have your temperature taken with a "No Touch" thermometer. - Scan the "Temperature" QR code to open the temperature screen on your app.
+Once your temperature is taken, record your temperature in the appropriate location in your Healthy Return screening app. - If you receive a GREEN pass to enter the campus, a Screener will then place a wristband on your wrist and allow you to proceed onto campus. - A RED screen will prohibit you from entering the campus until further notice. - If you are denied entry at any time, please DO NOT confront or challenge the Screener.
 Please allow the necessary steps to be completed to ensure your safety and the safety of those around you. - The daily wristband must be worn at all times while on campus at Moorpark College.
 Faculty and staff will be routinely and regularly checking wristbands.